zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-ec2/4/_index.md

 * **5985** and **5986** (WinRM)
 * **3389** (RDP) (This setting is optional, but it's useful for creating Remote Desktop connections to your instances.)

-If you're unable to allow outbound traffic on all ports, ensure that you have a security group that allows outbound access on port **443** (HTTPS).
+If you're unable to allow outbound traffic on all ports, ensure that you have a security group that least allows outbound access on port **443** (HTTPS).

 ### Get the AMI ID for Windows Server 2012 R2 in your region